nccgroup/Sniffle/README.md

 the scanner utility is to passively gather a list of nearby devices advertising, without having the deluge of fast scrolling data you get with the sniffer utility.
-The hardware/firmware works exactly the same, but the scanner utility will record and report observed MAC adddresses only once without spamming the display.
+The hardware/firmware works exactly the same, but the scanner utility will record and report observed MAC addresses only once without spamming the display.
 Once you're done capturing advertisements, press Ctrl-C to stop scanning and report the results.
 The scanner will show the last advertisement and scan response from each target.
 Scan results will be sorted by RSSI in